-The title of this article, "Making Argumentation Serve Design," indicates that it is a challenge to make the use of design rationale feasible.
-We have identified major obstacles for meeting this challenge.
+We began by identifying fundamental difficulties in making argumentation serve design.
 Creating and using design rationale is a time-consuming process that must be carried out in addition to standard design activities, and there is little immediate reward.
-Recording and accessing design rationale can disrupt design and interfere with reflection in action.
+Recording and accessing design rationale can disrupt design and interfere with reflection-in-action.
 Argumentation that is removed from construction loses relevance to the task at hand.
 Without tight integration of argumentation and construction, designers fail to apply argumentation in the construction activity.

-We have analyzed these problems within the design theories of Schön (1983) and Rittel (1984).
-These analyses gave us a constructive understanding that suggested the following solution approaches.
-First, the IBIS method had to be modified to emphasize relevance to the task at hand.
-This resulted in the development of the PHI method.
-Second, the PHI hypertext systems reduce the amount of secretarial work involved in managing issue bases.
-Third, support for reuse of issue bases reduces the conceptual work in creating project rationale and creates an issue base whose visible content and form correspond to the designer's changing understanding of the problem.
-Fourth, we developed tools for construction that support human problem-domain communication and integrated them with tools for argumentation via critics.
+To understand how to overcome these difficulties, we analyzed them within the design theories of Schön (1983) and Rittel (1984).
+This gave us a constructive understanding that suggested the following solution approaches.
+First, the IBIS method should be modified to emphasize relevance to (i.e., serving) the task at hand.
+This notion resulted in the development of the PHI method.
+Refinement of the rationale representation scheme is not enough; substantial computer support is also needed.
+Hypermedia systems can be created to reduce the secretarial work of managing issue bases.
+Support is also needed to reduce the conceptual work of creating project rationale whose content and form correspond to the designer's changing understanding of the problem.
+This can be done through support for reuse of issue bases.
+Argumentation must be made to serve the construction of solution form.
+To do this support for construction must be integrated with support for argumentation.
+We developed tools for construction that support human problem-domain communication, and integrated them with tools for argumentation via critics.
 These integrated design environments form a synergistic whole by causing the construction situation to talk back to the designer.

-A final word on the generality of our approach is needed.
-JANUS was used as an "object to think with" in this article.
-We have used the same basic approach for user interface design (Lemke & Fischer, 1990), development and maintenance of Cobol programs (Atwood et al., 1991), river basin planning and operations (Lemke & Gance, 1990), computer network design (Fischer et al., 1991), knowledge editing, and design and planning of lunar habitation.
+A final word on the generality of our approach.
+JANUS was used as an "object-to-think-with" in this chapter.
+We used the same basic approach for user interface design (Lemke & Fischer, 1990), development and maintenance of Cobol programs (Atwood et al., 1991), river basin planning and operations (Lemke & Gance, 1990), computer network design (Fischer et al., 1991), knowledge editing, and design and planning of lunar habitation.
 As these systems get used in realistic work environments, we will get valuable feedback about the viability, the strengths, and the weaknesses of this approach.